slopezpereyra/puppy-adopter/README.md

 --- What is it? ---

 PuppyAdopter is nothing more than a program that downloads images.
 Its name comes from previous versions -which are still public on this repository-, in which it downloaded only puppies' images from a predetermined web-sites list.
-Now PuppyAdopter works only through a web-sites list each users gives, which makes its downloads customizable: you could add web-sites holding images of landscapes, animals, philosophers, writers, cars or pretty much anything else, to download images from.
+Now PuppyAdopter works through a web-sites list each users gives, containing of course whatever type of images, which makes its downloads customizable: you could add web-sites holding images of landscapes, animals, philosophers, writers, cars or pretty much anything else, to download images from.

 PuppyAdopter handles information smartly now; it does not download the same image twice and its listdata.txt is a very safe and comfortable way to handle user-given information and make the web-sites list subject of manipulation (which was done in previous versions, though not exactly flawlessly and in a quite uncomfortable way).